-An apple continues to live and respire, even after it is picked.
+AAn apple continues to live and respire, even after it is picked.
 Although respiration cannot be halted completely, cooling apples postharvest can extend their shelf life.
 Bruising is the most common defect in apples; handle fruit with care to avoid soft spots.
-Always wash apples before eating or preparing.
+Always wash apples before eating or preparing and dry with a paper towel.
 Apples are threatened by over 40 types of insects; therefore many orchards practice Integrated Pest Management (IPM).
 Rinsing apples with fresh water also reduces the potential for foodborne illness.

-Apples keep best when stored in the refrigerator in the fruit drawer.
+Apples keep best when stored in the refrigerator fruit bin.
 At home, apples can last from 4-6 weeks in the refrigerator.
 Commercially, apples may be stored in a controlled atmosphere with an oxygen content lowered from 21% to 2.5% and the carbon dioxide content increased from 0.25% to 2-5%.
 With this type of storage, apples maintain their freshness for up to 12 months.

 6 cups of sliced, peeled apples

 1/4 c water